spacepy/spacepy/Doc/source/dependencies.rst

 Astropy 1.0+
 ------------
-:mod:`~spacepy.time` requires AstroPy if conversion to/from
+:mod:`~spacepy.time` requires Astropy if conversion to/from
-AstroPy :class:`~astropy.time.Time` is desired.
+Astropy :class:`~astropy.time.Time` is desired.

+:mod:`~spacepy.coordinates` requires Astropy if conversion to/from
+Astropy :class:`~astropy.coordinates.SkyCoord` is desired.

 Soft Dependency Summary
 =======================